London Congestion Charge: what is it, which cars pay and which are exempt?

 What is the Congestion Charge?

-The Congestion Charge is an £11.50 daily fee that motorists have to pay if they want to drive into central London at any time between 7am and 6pm, Monday to Friday.
+The Congestion Charge is a £15 daily fee that motorists have to pay if they want to drive into central London at any time between 7am and 10pm, seven days a week.
 As its name suggests, the purpose of the congestion charge is to reduce congestion in the city centre - something that was first examined in a UK Government report in 1964.

 The charging zone applies to the area within the London Inner Ring Road, including the City of London and the West End.
 Out of Greater London’s total population of around 8.9 million people, approximately 136,000 live within the Congestion Charge zone.